Weston-Enterprise-LLC/chris_weston/projects/README.md

 # Projects
-This folder showcases projects I have completed
+This folder showcases projects I have worked on.
 ## Contents

 ### [Git and GitHub Basics](projects/github_course)